System

 02

-The system's compact representation of a memory's sensory-affective shape.
-It turns atmosphere into something that can be compared, refined, and rendered.
+The system's compact representation of sensory direction.
+It turns context into something that can be compared, rendered, and improved.

 03